 - The Roku software is not working correctly.

 Troubleshooting Tips for a Roku TV That Won’t Turn On

-If your Roku TV is not turning on due to the reasons mentioned above, you can fix the issue by following the strategies below.
+If your Roku TV is not turning on for the reasons mentioned above, you can fix the issue by following the strategies below.

 1. Make sure the power cord connection is not loose

 Most Roku streaming devices are connected to the TV via cables.
-If these connections are damaged or loose, the Roky TV won’t turn on.
+The Roku TV won’t turn on if these connections are damaged or loose.
 In that case, begin by checking all the cables.
 If necessary, unplug and replug the cables.

 Once you confirm the cable connections, turn on your Roku device and check if it is working or not.

 2. Try Different Power Outlet

-Sometimes the power outlet to which your Roku is connected may have been damaged due to which power supply is disrupted.
+Sometimes the power outlet to which your Roku is connected may have been damaged due to a disrupted power supply.
 So, first, check whether it is working or not.
 If there is some issue with the outlet, connect your Roku to another outlet.

 3. Try Different USB Port If Roku Is Plugged Into a USB

-If your Roku is connected to the TV through the USB port, change it to an external power cord.
+Change it to an external power cord if your Roku is connected to the TV through the USB port.
 This will ensure that the Roku device gets enough power supply.

 Alternatively, if your USB port is damaged or corrupt, you can even change the USB port.

 4. Check the Remote Batteries

-Are you trying to turn on your Roku through your Roku remote control?
+Are you trying to turn on your Roku tv through your Roku remote control?
 If so, have you checked the remote batteries?

 If you have not changed the Roku remote batteries or the rechargeable remote does not have enough battery, it won’t communicate with your Roku.
-As a result, the device won’t turn on.
+As a result, the tv won’t turn on.

 Replace the batteries or charge your remote, and try turning on your Roku again.